Educational Leadership & Policy

 In an educational psychology program, you may take classes like:

-• Reading Comprehension Strategies and Study Skills
+• Reading Comprehension Strategies and Study Skills: Study techniques to enhance students’ reading comprehension and study habits.

 Most programs require students to complete a set number of fieldwork and internship hours in a school or clinical setting.
 If you plan to become a school psychologist or school counselor, choose a program that includes not only a capstone research project but also a practicum component.